Skip to main content

 Description

-CVE-2026-5692 is an OS command injection vulnerability in the Totolink A7100RU router firmware version 7.
+CVE-2026-5692 is a medium severity OS command injection vulnerability in the Totolink A7100RU router firmware version 7.
 4cu.
 2313_b20191024.
-It affects the setGameSpeedCfg function in the /cgi-bin/cstecgi. cgi file, where manipulation of the 'enable' argument allows remote attackers to execute arbitrary OS commands.
-The vulnerability has a medium severity with a CVSS score of 6.
-9. Although the exploit code has been publicly disclosed, there are no confirmed reports of exploitation in the wild.
-No official patch or remediation guidance has been provided by the vendor as of the publication date.
+The flaw exists in the setGameSpeedCfg function within /cgi-bin/cstecgi. cgi, where manipulation of the 'enable' argument allows remote attackers to execute arbitrary OS commands.
+The vulnerability is remotely exploitable without authentication.
+Although an exploit has been publicly disclosed, there is no official patch or remediation guidance available at this time.

 AI-Powered Analysis